pa-nik/SP25-IXD-256/class04/README.md

 adc = ADC(Pin(1))
 ```

 displaying a link with Markdown syntax:
 [link to ADC read example](c04_adc_read.py)

+displaying a link with HTML syntax:
+<a href="c04_adc_read.py">link to ADC read example</a>

 displaying an image with Markdown syntax:
 ![image description](a03_splash.jpg)